 Picking individual stocks may be deemed a riskier investment strategy than picking ETFs because individual stocks aren’t a stand-alone investment that helps with diversification.

 Investing in individual stocks is often best left to professional investors, professional traders or people who have enough time and financial knowledge to understand the market forces that can affect the stock price of a single company.
-Investors including individual money managers, hedge funds and investment banks have dedicated teams and resources to do the due diligence who assess whether a specific stock could have potential value for their clients’ portfolios.
+Investors including individual money managers, hedge funds and investment banks have dedicated teams and resources to do the due diligence to assess whether a specific stock could have potential value for their clients’ portfolios.

 Investment professionals who perform in-depth research on stocks can find hidden value that no one sees in order to profit in the long run of the success of the company.

-ETFs: Purchasing on Stash
+Purchasing ETFs with Stash